rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 ```

-#### SSH config file
+#### SSH configuration file

-The SSH config file, **/etc/ssh/sshd_config**, sets the SSH configuration.
-There are many options in the config file but here are some to look out for:
+The SSH configuration file, **/etc/ssh/sshd_config**, sets the SSH configuration.
+There are many options in the configuration file, but here are some to look out for:

 ```
 Port 22            <---- The port ssh runs on